Marvel Pinball: Reception

 Marvel Pinball was released to positive reception among critics.
 It currently holds an aggregate score of 87.73% at GameRankings on the Xbox 360 and 82.85% on the PlayStation 3.
 Fellow aggregate website Metacritic reports similar scores, with the Xbox 360 version holding an average of 86/100 and the PlayStation 3 version averaging 83/100.
 Sales during the month of its release exceeded 47,000 copies on the Xbox 360 and 19,000 on the PlayStation 3.
-2011 sales for the initial pack exceeded 47,000 units on Xbox Live Arcade.
+2011 sales for the initial pack exceeded 91,000 units on Xbox Live Arcade.

 Richard Basset of TeamXbox gave Marvel Pinball a 9.5/10, stating of the Xbox Live version that the tables "are a top-notch addition to an awesome game".
 The reviewer for MS Xbox World also gave the Xbox Live version a 9.5/10, stating that "Marvel Pinball is by far the best pack of tables that Pinball FX2 has to offer and gives something both comic and pinball fans".
-GameZone's Robert Workman gave it an 8.5/10, stating it was "a simply must buy".
+GameZones Robert Workman gave it an 8.5/10, stating it was "a simply must buy".

-Jim Cook of Gamers Daily News score the Xbox Live version a slightly lower 8.5/10, saying that Marvel Pinball is "reasonably priced for what you get and its good aspects definitely outweigh the somewhat barren mid-field play on most of these tables".
+Jim Cook of Gamers Daily News scored the Xbox Live version a slightly lower 8.5/10, saying that Marvel Pinball is "reasonably priced for what you get and its good aspects definitely outweigh the somewhat barren mid-field play on most of these tables".
 Mike Rose of Strategy Informer gave the Marvel Pinball an 8.5/10.
 He stated that while he felt all four tables were amazing, he needed "to take all gamers into consideration, and while this is a near-perfect experience for pinball fanatics, plenty of gamers won't find the action as exhilarating".
 Game Informer's Matt Miller scored it an 8.5/10, lauding its "excellent comic art and highly detailed visual effects make each table pop with energy and color".
-He did, however, criticize the loss of realism with character interactions to the table: "I also don’t always like when onscreen events occur that wouldn’t be possible on a real table, [...] the game is at its best when the illusion of true pinball is maintained" he stated.

-GamesRadar's Matthew Keast scored it a 7/10.
+He did, however, criticize the loss of realism with character interactions to the table: "I also don’t always like when onscreen events occur that wouldn’t be possible on a real table, [...] the game is at its best when the illusion of true pinball is maintained" he stated.GamesRadar's Matthew Keast scored it a 7/10.
 He praised the overall look of each table, but cited visibility issues when Blade's table changes from day to night.
 Matt Swider of GamePro disagreed, stating that the "odd-man-out choice of Blade amongst the three other Marvel heavyweights proves to be a successful one with its great use of day and night themes".
 Swider further praised the animated fights between the heroes and villains during gameplay.
 He did warn users that due to the intricate detail it was "not an ideal game if you own a small TV".